List of Star Fox characters: Leon Powalski

 is a chameleon who is a member of the Star Wolf team, and is the only member other than Wolf that has been on the team since its creation.
-Leon's past is unknown, with no records of him belonging to any prior organization, and he is also believed to be an alien that migrated from another star system, but he most likely had some past rivalry with Falco Lombardi whom he mainly concentrates on during dogfights in Star Fox 64 and taunts mercilessly within Star Fox: Assault.
+Leon's past is unknown, with no records of him belonging to any prior organization.
+He is believed to be an alien that migrated from another star system and seems to be motivated by the opportunity to inflict pain and suffering on his victims.
+Leon has a customized ship called the Rainbow Delta.

+He has an ongoing rivalry with Falco Lombardi, whom he mainly concentrates on during dogfights in Star Fox 64 and taunts mercilessly within Star Fox: Assault.

 Leon's English personality has changed noticeably since Star Fox 64.
-He has gone from a classy, competent pilot to a crazed, ruthless assassin who usually gives a deranged laugh after defeating a foe.
-His English voice has also changed to suit this; originally, his tone was calm and sinister, but it has become high-pitched and maniacal.
+He has gone from a calm and sinister demeanor to a crazed, ruthless assassin who exhibits a deranged laugh after defeating a foe.

-Despite his ruthless swagger and love of the hunt, Leon loves to adorn his maniacal disposition to maintain his spot as the assassin on the Star Wolf team.
-He is somewhat of a narcissist, and enjoys his feared reputation.

 His personality in Star Fox Command seems to contradict his cold-blooded image.
 It is implied that, beneath his facade, he has a soft spot for peace.
-This is hinted at in his profile in the Pilot Gallery and his rejoicing after defeating the Anglar Emperor because he claims that he will look forward to parades with flowers and other such niceties.
-Leon has a customized ship called the Rainbow Delta, which may allude to his supposed soft spot or reference the fact that chameleons can change color.
+This is hinted at in his profile in the Pilot Gallery and his rejoicing after defeating the Anglar Emperor, as he claims that he will look forward to parades with flowers and other such niceties.

-Leon has been voiced by Shinobu Satouchi in most of the Japanese versions and by Takashi Ohara in Star Fox 64 3D and Star Fox Zero.
-In Star Fox: Assault, he and Panther Caroso were voiced in English by David Scully.

-In Star Fox: Assault, Leon and Panther Caroso were voiced in English by David Scully.
-The former has been voiced by Shinobu Satouchi in most of the Japanese versions and by Takashi Ohara in Star Fox 64 3D and Star Fox Zero.
+In English, he was voiced by Jay Green in Star Fox 64 (1997) and all subsequent games since 2011, except for Star Fox: Assault, where he was voiced by David Scully, and Super Smash Bros.
+Brawl, where he was voiced by Jim Walker.
+He was voiced by Shinobu Satouchi in most of the Japanese versions and by Takashi Ohara in Star Fox 64 3D and Star Fox Zero.
+Griffin Puatu voices the character in the 2026 remake.
+He appears in the Super Smash Bros. series as a collectable trophy.